molefish3614/chineseChess/README.en.md

 2. Non AI , can only used by your-self
 3. Refresh the page and restart after a game
 4. Included chinese output of console
+5. Some JavaScript code does not support IE browser (has been tested), and the project is not tested on Gecko kernel browser.
+Please use WebKit kernel browser to open HTML page as much as possible

 #### Contribution